NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/SimCenterUQTechnical.rst

 * **Correlation coefficient**

-  | Correlation coefficient is a statistic that measures linear correlation between two variables
+  | Correlation coefficient is a statistic that measures a linear correlation between two variables

   .. math::
     :label: corr